wuzhiyuan2000/FedCache/README.md

 ## News

+[Oct.
+2024] We have released the second version of FedCache. [**FedCache 2.0: Federated Edge Learning with Knowledge Caching and Dataset Distillation. *arXiv preprint arXiv:2405.13378*.
+2024**](https://arxiv.org/abs/2405.13378)

+[Sep.
+2024] FedCache is highlighted in weekly communication-related papers with open-source code. [**【论文推荐】通信相关论文开源代码推荐**](https://zhuanlan.zhihu.com/p/718866953)

 [Jul.
 2024] One follow-up paper examines the impact of logits poisoning attack on FedCache. [**Peak-Controlled Logits Poisoning Attack in Federated Distillation. *arXiv preprint arXiv:2407.18039*.
 2024**](https://arxiv.org/abs/2407.18039).

-[May.
-2024] We have released the second version of FedCache. [**FedCache 2.0: Exploiting the Potential of Distilled Data in Knowledge Cache-driven Federated Learning (arxiv.org**)](https://arxiv.org/abs/2405.13378)

 [Apr.
 2024] FedCache's remote information retrieval has been effectively advanced and implemented by PTaaS. [**Privacy-Enhanced Training-as-a-Service for On-Device Intelligence: Concept, Architectural Scheme, and Open Problems (arxiv.org)**](https://arxiv.org/abs/2404.10255).